arounamounchili/linkForge/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please:
+1. Fork the repository
+2. Create a feature branch from `develop`
+3. Run tests and quality checks before submitting
+4. Open a pull request targeting `develop`

 ## License